 Using jojoba oil for hair can also be a good addition to your hair loss treatment.
 However, it does not directly promote the production of new strands.
 To have noticeable improvements, you will need to follow other measures too, e.g. take hair supplements and use products that aid its growth.

-Do you have more questions or are you suffering from hair loss issues ?
-Then feel free to to contact our friendly team that will answer all your queries.
-Furthermore they can also offer a free and non binding hair analysis.
-So don’t hesitate if you want to benefit from Dr. Balwi and Elithairtransplant’s expertise for a successful and affordable hair transplant in Turkey !
+Do you have any questions or are you suffering from hair loss issues?
+Then feel free to to contact our friendly team who will answer all your queries.
+Furthermore, they can also offer a free and non-binding hair analysis.
+So don’t hesitate if you want to benefit from Dr. Balwi and Elithairtransplant’s expertise for a successful and affordable hair transplant in Turkey!